DiseaseTranscriptomicsLab/markeR/README.md

 The `PlotScores` function can be used to compute and visualize the scores in various ways, depending on the method and variable chosen.

 - If `method = "all"` and the variable is categorical, it will return a heatmap of Cohen’s d or F statistics and a volcano plot showing contrasts between all groups of that variable.
 - If `method = "all"` and the variable is numeric, a heatmap of Cohen’s F and a volcano plot will be produced.
 - If `method != "all"` and the variable is categorical, it will generate a violin plot for each signature.
 - If `method != "all"` and the variable is `NULL`, a density plot of the score distribution will be displayed.
 - If `method != "all"` and the variable is numeric, a scatter plot will be created to show the relationship between the scores and the numeric variable.

 #### logmedian method

 The following example uses the **`logmedian`** method to calculate a gene signature score.
-This method computes a score for each sample by normalizing the expression values of the signature genes, summing them up, and then dividing by the number of genes in the signature.
-The result is a score that represents the overall expression of the signature genes in that sample.
-The user can chose to calculate the gene signature score for each sample based on one or more predefined gene sets (signatures).
+This method first applies a log2 transformation to the expression values, and then centers them by subtracting the median expression (across all samples) for each genes.
+The score for each sample is then computed by summing the normalised expression values of the signature genes, and dividing by the number of genes in the signature.
+This normalization makes each gene’s expression relative to its typical behavior across the dataset, allowing for meaningful comparisons between genes with different expression scales.
+By using log2 median-centering, the method ensures that both highly and lowly expressed genes contribute comparably to the score, as long as their variances are similar.
+This normalization emphasizes relative changes in expression rather than absolute values, allowing the score to reflect the coordinated behavior of the genes in a signature.
+Users can calculate the gene signature score for each sample based on one or more predefined gene sets (signatures).

 Here’s an example where we calculate the signature score using the “logmedian” method: